Do you have teary or watery eyes?

 Gender: The majority of dry eye sufferers are women.
 This tends to be caused by hormonal changes, whether through the use of contraceptives, pregnancy or menopause.

-Age: There’s a higher prevalence of DES in those over 50 years of age
+Age: There’s a higher prevalence of DED in those over 50 years of age

 Environment: Wind, dry air and dry climates can evaporate the tears.
 Heaters, air conditioners, fans and hair dryers also cause tears to evaporate quickly.